Macedonian Orthodox Diocese of Europe

 The Macedonian Orthodox Diocese of Europe is a diocese of the Macedonian Orthodox Church in Western Europe.
-It is headed by Metropolitan Pimen of Europe from 06.4.2006.
+It is led by Metropolitan Pimen of Europe from 6 April 2006.

 The diocese today has 35 church communities across western European countries, of which 13 are in Germany.
-In its period of existence the diocese has built 4 new churches in Malmö, Triengen, Berlin and Mainz.
+In its period of existence the diocese has built four new churches in Malmö, Triengen, Berlin and Mainz.
 Another one is being built in Zagreb.
 In London, the church worships in the chapel of the House of St Barnabas in Soho.